A woman joins a webinar on her laptop sat at a tidy desk in a modern office with exposed brick walls.

 Dr Rachel Gibbons

 Dr Rachel Gibbons is an expert on the psychodynamics of suicide and homicide, with a focus on their impact on clinicians and the bereaved.
 Over the past 20 years, she has worked in the NHS as a consultant psychiatrist, medical psychotherapist, psychoanalyst, and group analyst.
 She chaired the Patient Safety Group at the Royal College of Psychiatrists (RCPsych) for four years and recently stepped down from chairing the Working Group on the Effect of Suicide and Homicide on Psychiatrists.
 She has led the development of two RCPsych guidance documents for all mental health organisations in the UK on the pastoral care of mental health staff following a patient's death by suicide and a patient-perpetrated homicide.
 The guidance on suicide is now incorporated into England’s National Suicide Prevention Strategy (2023).
-She is currently Vice Chair of the Psychotherapy Faculty at the Royal College of Psychiatry.
+She is currently Vice Chair of the Psychotherapy Faculty at the Royal College of Psychiatrists.

 Portrait of Stephen Hinchley from VoiceAbility.